Clinical-Genomics/scout/README.md

 For added security and flexibility, we recommend a reverse proxy solution like NGINX.

 ### Setting up a user login system
 Scout currently supports 3 mutually exclusive types of login:
 - Google authentication via OpenID Connect
-- LDAP authentication]
+- LDAP authentication
 - Simple authentication using userid and password

+The first 2 solutions are both suitable for a production server.
 A description on how to set up an advanced login system is available in the [admin guide](docs/admin-guide/login-system.md)

 ### Integration with MatchMaker Exchange